enthought/traits/docs/source/traits_user_manual/advanced.rst

 HasRequiredTraits
 '''''''''''''''''

-This class builds on the functionality of HasStrictTraits and ensures that any object attribute with `required=True` in its metadata must be passed as an argument on object initialization.
+This subclass of :ref:`hasstricttraits` ensures that any object attribute with ``required=True`` in its metadata must be passed as an argument on object initialization.

 An example of a class with required traits::